petersatsuse/azure-compute-docs/articles/virtual-machines/use-premium-ssd-v2-with-availability-set.md

 ## Introduction

-Premium SSD v2 managed disks are supported with Virtual Machine(VM)s in availability sets to enhance the high availability and resilience of your applications.
-When VMs using Premium SSD v2 are part of an Availability Set(AvSet), the platform ensures that their disks are automatically distributed across multiple storage Fault Domains (FDs).
+Premium SSD v2(Pv2) managed disks are supported with Virtual Machine(VM)s in availability sets (AvSets) to enhance the high availability and resilience of your applications.
+When VMs using Pv2 are part of an Availability Set(AvSet), the platform ensures that their disks are automatically distributed across multiple storage Fault Domains (FDs).
 This distribution minimizes the risk of a single point of failure.

 :::image type="content" source="media/availability-set-alignment-setup.png" alt-text="Diagram Showing Availability Set with Managed Disk FD alignment Setup." lightbox="media/availability-set-alignment-setup.png":::

-Availability sets have fault isolation for many possible failures, to minimize single points of failure and to offer high availability.
-If there's a failure in one storage FD, only the VM instances with Premium SSD v2 disks on that specific FD is affected.
+AvSets have fault isolation for many possible failures, to minimize single points of failure and to offer high availability.
+If there's a failure in one storage FD, only the VM instances with Pv2 disks on that specific FD is affected.
 The other VM instances, whose disks are placed on separate Fault Domains, remain unaffected and continue to operate normally.
 AvSets are susceptible to certain shared infrastructure failures, like datacenter network failures, physical hardware failures or power interruptions which can affect multiple fault domains.

-In, a production scenario with three VMs deployed in an AvSets using Premium SSD v2 with Fault Domain 3, VMs and disks are distributed across multiple fault domains.
+In, a production scenario with three VMs deployed in an AvSets using Pv2 with Fault Domain 3, VMs and disks are distributed across multiple fault domains.
 When a storage fault domain fails, only the VMs in that domain are affected.
 The other VMs continue running, which helps maintain application availability.

-When a Premium SSD v2 disk starts in one fault domain and is attached to a VM in another, the system triggers a background copy.
+When a Pv2 disk is located in one fault domain and is attached to a VM in another, the system triggers a background copy.
 This process moves the disk to match the VM’s fault domain, helping ensure consistent alignment between compute and storage for better reliability and availability.

 :::image type="content" source="media/availability-set-disk-move.png" alt-text="Diagram Showing Availability Set with Managed Disk FD alignment Disk Move." lightbox="media/availability-set-disk-move.png":::

-For example, as illustrated in the accompanying diagram, when you attach a disk located in FD1 to a VM in FD1, the system automatically triggers a background copy of the disk.
-If you later detach the disk and attach it to a VM in FD2, the system will move the disk from FD1 to FD2.
-This process ensures alignment between compute and storage fault domains.
+For example, as illustrated in the accompanying diagram, if a disk located in FD1 is attached to a VM in FD1 and is later detached and attached to a VM in FD2, the system will automatically trigger a background copy of the disk to move it from FD1 to FD2 for compute and storage fault domain alignment.
+This background move process can take up to 24 hours to complete.

 ## Regional availability

-Premium SSD v2 support for VMs in an Availability Set is currently limited to the following regions that lack Availability Zone support:
+Pv2 support for VMs in an Availability Set is currently limited to the following regions that lack Availability Zone support:

 - Australia Southeast
 - Canada East